Skip to content

 For example, the Tasks tab lets managers create and attach tasks to shifts, so every employee knows what they're responsible for.
 Employees can then view all tasks assigned to them on the Tasks tab on their mobile app—or they can click into a shift on the schedule to see attached tasks and subtasks.

 To further support a healthy work culture, Sling offers a messaging feature where users can hold group or private conversations.
-The mobile app makes it easy for employees to swap or pick up shifts, view the company newsfeed, and set their unavailability.
+The mobile app makes it easy for employees to swap or pick up shifts, view the company newsfeed, and set their availability.
 And the platform helps managers identify potential "clopening" scenarios (where the same employee closes on Monday and opens on Tuesday, not getting enough rest time between shifts).

-Best minimalist employee scheduling app that's easy to use
+Best minimalist employee scheduling app

 Findmyshift (Web, iOS, Android)